Welcome to Calculate My Pension

 Ask The AI

-Whilst artificial intelligence has been increasingly used as a convenient tool for gathering information about financial planning over the past few years, concerns around accuracy and reliability have, until recently, outweighed its benefits.
-The risk of “hallucinations” (AI confidently providing incorrect or outdated answers) meant it was largely unsuitable for handling complex financial scenarios or strategic financial decision-making.
+Whilst artificial intelligence has been increasingly used as a convenient tool for gathering information about financial planning over the past few years, concerns around the risk of “hallucinations” (AI confidently providing incorrect or outdated answers) meant it could not be relied upon to provide correct answers.

 Free Features